GCP Storage

 Source Bucket & Path

 The GCP Storage source location is defined within the FROM clause.
-The connector will read all files from the given location considering the data partitioning and ordering options.
+The connector will read all objects from the given location considering the data partitioning and ordering options.
 Each data partition will be read by a single connector task.

 The FROM clause format is:

-If your data in GCS was not written by the Lenses GCS sink set to traverse a folder hierarchy in a bucket and load based on the last modified timestamp of the files in the bucket.
+If your data in GCS was not written by the Lenses GCS sink set to traverse a folder hierarchy in a bucket and load based on the last modified timestamp of the objects in the bucket.

 connect.gcpstorage.source.partition.extractor.regex=none